 - Guidance to stay on track toward an OSU degree while fulfilling lower-division courses at COCC

 - A strong connection to COCC and OSU faculty

 The program works well for students intending to earn a bachelor’s degree through OSU-Cascades, but it also applies to programs at any OSU campus, including eCampus programs.
 For general information about the partnership, visit OSU’s or OSU-Cascades' information pages.

 Dual Credit/College Now

 This program offers high school students the opportunity to earn college credit for certain courses they complete in their schools.
 High school courses are aligned with collegiate career and technical education and transfer course curricula and are taught by qualified high school teachers.
-Courses offered vary by high school and by term; students must be enrolled in their high school but do not have to be admitted to COCC, and must pay a $25/credit fee.
+Courses offered vary by high school and by term; students must be enrolled in their high school, but do not have to be admitted to COCC.
+Students pay a $25 fee per credit.